-According to Article 12 (1) of REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, GDPR)
+In accordance with Article 12 (1) of REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (henceforth: GDPR)

-Eötvös Loránd University hereby inform you as data subject about processing your data related to the Rector's Cabinet International Strategy Office.
+Eötvös Loránd University informs you, as data subject, on the processing of your personal data related to your job application.

-Who is the Data Controller?
+Who is the Data Controller/Data Processor?